AGFoersch/MultiStainDeepLearning/README.md

 The numbers in parentheses denote the versions used during development of this project.
 Other python and package versions may or may not work as intended.

-[//]: # (A requirements file is provided in the root of this project and can be used to install the required packages via `pip install -r /path/to/requirements.txt`.
-If the process fails, you may need to upgrade setuptools via `pip install --upgrade setuptools`.)
+A requirements file is provided in the root of this project and can be used to install the required packages via `pip install -r /path/to/requirements.txt`.
+If the process fails, you may need to upgrade setuptools via `pip install --upgrade setuptools`.

 ### General usage
 Using a preexisting configuration .json file, start training via `python train.py -c path/to/your_config.json`.
 Any resulting training logs and model checkpoints will be placed in a timestamped folder at the location specified in the config file (this location does not need to exist yet).